exalted/mdwiki-seed/README.md

 Create a New Wiki
 -----------------

 It all begins by creating an initial file structure for any language that you would like to support.
 For example, if you're interested having a wiki in English, then you will duplicate `ll_CC` folder and rename your copy to `en`.
-(For a complete list of languages [`ll`] and country codes [`CC`] consult [here](http://msdn.microsoft.com/en-us/library/ee825488).)
+(For a complete list of languages [`ll`] and country codes [`CC`] [see here](http://msdn.microsoft.com/en-us/library/ee825488).)

 `ll_CC` is a starter template folder which you shouldn't ever edit directly, since you may loose your changes when MDwiki gets updated later.

-> If you want to have your wiki in more than one language, then you duplicate `ll_CC` as many as necessary and name each copy with the appropriate language and country code.
+> If you want to have your wiki in more than one language, then you duplicate `ll_CC` as many times as necessary and rename each copy with the appropriate language and country code.
 (Country code is optional and it is only useful if you want to distinguish, for instance, American English from British English, such as: `en_US` and `en_GB`.)

 Getting Started
 ---------------